1910 United States census

-The United States census of 1910, conducted by the Census Bureau on April 15, 1910, determined the resident population of the United States to be 92,228,496, an increase of 21 percent over the 76,212,168 persons enumerated during the 1900 census.
+The 1910 United States census, conducted by the Census Bureau on April 15, 1910, determined the resident population of the United States to be 92,228,496, an increase of 21 percent over the 76,212,168 persons enumerated during the 1900 census.
 The 1910 census switched from a portrait page orientation to a landscape orientation.

+This was the last census in which Texas did not record any top 50 largest cities by population, despite being the 5th most populous state at the time.
+It was also the first census in which all the top 50 largest cities had population over 100,000.

+The 1910 census was the first to use metropolitan districts, the predecessor to modern metropolitan statistical areas, which were defined for all cities with at least 200,000 people.

+Organization

+Dr. Edward Dana Durand, then-head of the Bureau of Corporations, was appointed in 1909 to oversee the census. $14 million were allocated to conduct the census.

 Census questions

 The 1910 census collected the following information: